eoskl/xyo/README.md

-# xyo
+# AWS docker swarm based xyo nodes (aka: wintersulgen is coming)

 xyo setup tools
+As a first step I translated the instruction from https://github.com/XYOracleNetwork/app-archivist-nodejs into a docker swarm compose yml file.

-to create a Docker Swarm there is already excellent documentation here
+To create a Docker Swarm with variable amount of manager/worker nodes there is already excellent documentation here

 https://stelligent.com/2017/02/21/docker-swarm-mode-on-aws/